Jenpey-Chao/CMSC447/README.md

 * pip install Flask-SQLAlchemy
 * go to the project folder and "py -3 -m venv venv" in cmd to be able to use venv

+**Every students ID should be unique**
+**If you insert a students id thats already in the database, it will change the name and score**

 to make the db.sqlite file
 * open cmd